Sons of the San Joaquin

 The Sons of the San Joaquin is an American Western family band.
 Jack and Joe Hannah are brothers, while third member Lon Hannah is Joe's son.
 They began performing together in 1987 at a birthday party for Lon's grandfather.
 They have been credited with "rich durability of the traditional Western music they present, as well as the outstanding original cowboy songs" and being reminiscent of the Sons of the Pioneers.
-Roy Rogers called them "the only singing group alive who I feel sound like the original Sons of the Pioneers."
+Roy Rogers called them "the only singing group alive who I feel sound like the original Sons of the Pioneers".
 They have over a dozen albums, including a gospel album and a greatest hits album.

 They were inducted into the Western Music Association Hall of Fame in 2006.
 Several of their albums have been given awards by the National Cowboy and Western Heritage Museum (Cowboy Hall of Fame).

-Personnel

-Jack Hannah – Vocals, Rhythm & Lead Guitar.
-Jack Hannah is the younger brother of Joe Hannah and the paternal uncle of Lon Hannah.
-Jack pitched for the Milwaukee Braves farm system and then became a high school counselor and coach (he was named Baseball Coach of the Year for the Western Region United States in 1980.)
-He was inducted into the Fresno Athletic Hall of Fame in 1998.
-A professional songwriter, Jack shared in the Sons of the San Joaquin Round Up Newsletter (vol 9, no 1, 2005) that he struggled through grade and high school and if he had been "born today" would have been diagnosed with ADD.
-"I wrote songs.
-I have written scores of songs that will never see the light of day because I write them for no other purpose than that they are just there, a consequence of reading."
-Stressing the importance of reading the Young at Heart CD, was written with the purpose of creating in the minds of children a passion for learning, and a desire to read.
-"I start the day reading the Book of Books, the Bible.
-I am not trying to sound pious.
-I'm telling you this is to underscore how important reading special books is to me.
-To try to understand the Divine and to grasp the lessons of history are my passions and most of my songs flow from these sources."
-Jack has written for a critically acclaimed children's series "Red, Rite & Recite which is a series of books, CD's and videos that feature Dusty Trails (Dr. Gary Sells.)
-Jack has repeated won Songwriter of the Year awards from the Western Music Association and was the recipient of the Wrangler Award from the National Cowboy Hall of Fame.